Biology and Culture of Channel Catfish

 A collection of papers presented at the Catfish Research Symposium, sponsored by the Catfish Farmers of America, and held in Orange Beach, Alabama.
 It illustrates the current research efforts in catfish culture and shows the scope of research that is being conducted in nutrition, genetics, water quality management, economics, fish health, and pond production systems.

-Fish Culture: Including Chinese Herbivorous Species, Tench, Pike, Pike-perch,
+and Pond Fish Culture: Including Chinese Herbivorous Species, Tench, Pike,

-Freshwater and Marine Catfishes: A Preliminary Survey of the Siluriformes
+Atlas of Freshwater and Marine Catfishes: A Preliminary Survey of the

 No book has ever attempted to deal with the catfishes, (all 32 families) in their entirety - until now.
 Here at least is the definitive book on catfishes dealing with more than 2000 species all over the world.
 The text treats the catfishes family by family, giving for each the morphological characters as well as any biological information that may be available.
 A key to the genera contained within the family is offered whenever possible, and descriptions of each genus to help in generic recognition.
 At the end of each family write-up is included a complete checklist of genera and species.
 To complement the extensive text are 285 full colour plates (over 1700 photos) of catfishes from all over the world.
 Many catfishes, both rare and rarely photographed, are illustrated, providing the reader with the best and most up-to-date identification guide ever assembled.
 It contains an incredible wealth of information on catfish keeping, breeding, taxonomy etc.